-Jason: Sure, I started off in a job as a tender writer and for the last 7 years I’ve been running a consultancy called the tender team and the team helps a companies in Australia and some in the UK in the United States as well, write tenders and I also run a company called tax consulting, which is the same thing, just a UK brand name and we help people write tenders in the construction industry as well as other professionals.
+Jason: Sure, I started off in a job as a tender writer, and for the last 7 years I’ve been running a consultancy called the tender team and the team helps companies in Australia and some in the UK in the United States as well, write tenders and I also run a company called tax consulting, which is the same thing, just a UK brand name and we help people write tenders in the construction industry as well as other professionals.

 Ben: Okay.
 And you’ve had a bit of experience writing for the tree maintenance?

 Another one was for other local councils, government, and also private construction companies.
 And the tree maintenance people and property maintenance as well, basically.
-So property managers, and that’s where the three maintenance guys would be wanting to be in the contract in five year periods of designated tree maintenance professionals here.
+So property managers, and that’s where the three maintenance guys would be wanting to be in the contract in five-year periods of designated tree maintenance professionals here.

 Ben: Tell me what the competition like applying for these tenders is.
 Is it stiff?
 Are a lot of people going for it?
-Or is there only a few of the larger companies that are applying to these tenders?
+Or are there only a few of the larger companies that are applying to these tenders?

 So you know, if you win the contract, if you haven’t performed in the contract in two years’ time and you call us to say hey, help us win this tender and you’ve got negative feedback KPI that been missed, service levels, things like that then difficult to sort of be reappointed.
-So that’s reasonable competition.
+So that’s a reasonable competition.
 But you still got a shot at winning it and for some small businesses to win a contract like that is substantial.
-And for the large companies that takes the cash flow up.
+And for the large companies that take the cash flow up.